osscameroon/osscameroon-blog/content/post/articles/docker-basics-and-commands.md

 # then you can access the container if you want and do what ever you want
 ```

-# Install Docker and Docker-Compose
+# Install Docker and Docker Compose

 ```bash
 # Installation on Ubuntu 18.04